Style guidelines¶

 In Celeritas we formerly used the google style of passing mutable pointers instead of mutable references, so that it’s more obvious to the calling code that a value is going to be modified.
 The Google style changed and this has fallen out of favor; USE REFERENCES except for the very rare case of optional return values.

 Host-only (e.g., runtime setup) code should almost never return raw pointers; use shared pointers instead to make the ownership semantics clear.
-When interfacing with older libraries such as Geant4, try to use
+When interfacing with libraries such as Geant4 that have unusual ownership semantics, try to use

 Memory is always managed from host code, since on-device data management can be tricky, proprietary, and inefficient.
 There are no shared or unique pointers, but there is less of a need because memory management semantics are clearer.
 Device code has exceptions from the rules above: